SOE Research Office

 IU School of Education Indianapolis Research Office

-The primary goal for the IU School of Education in Indianapolis Research Office is to foster a research culture within the school which is faculty-directed, collaborative, and productive.
+The primary goal for the IU School of Education Indianapolis Research Office is to foster a research culture within the school which is faculty-directed, collaborative, and productive.

 The School of Education